OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 * To get spyware on a device, the adversary may target the user using sophisticated spear phishing techniques.
 You can read more about phishing and spear phishing in chapter two.
 Increasingly, spyware is being inserted onto a device with the user doing anything.
 This is known as a zero click attack.
 * If spyware is on a device then all communications can be monitored; this includes any end-to-end encrypted services, such as Signal and WhatsApp.
 This is because it is the device itself that is compromised and the adversary is obtaining data directly from the phone.
 * Apple devices have a special mode which significantly reduces the probability of spyware infections while limiting certain features.
 This is called [Lockdown Mode](https://support.apple.com/en-gb/HT212650) and is available on iOS 16 and above for phones, watches, computers and iPads.
 Journalists who are at high risk of being infected by spyware should turn this on for their devices.
 They should ensure that others who are at high risk (possibly their coworkers, family, sources, and others) also activate Lockdown Mode where possible.
-* Other possibilities for protecting against spyware include:

 * Make sure that your mobile phone operating system is up to date.
 This, in addition to Lockdown Mode, is the single most effective step you can take, since spyware exploits software bugs which are fixed in subsequent updates.
-  * Restart your devices regularly.
-There is some evidence which suggests that many types of spyware are removed after every restart and adversaries need to reinstall it.

 ## Completing the risk assessment